Southampton-RSG-Training/git-novice/_episodes/07-branches.md

 ~~~
 {: .output}

 The `rainfall_conversion.py` file isn't present, as the **commit** that created it was made on the `dev` branch.
+It still exists, and if we use `git switch dev` it'll re-appear.
+However, whilst we're on `main`, it's tidied away into our hidden `.git` directory.

+This doesn't just work on new files.
+If you edit an existing file on `dev`, then when you switch back to `main` you'll see the old version.

 ### Remote Branches

-We want to push the work on our `dev` branch up to GitHub, to make sure that we don't lose any of our development work!
-Let's switch back to `dev`:
+Now we've made changes to our `dev` branch, we want to send them up to GitHub, to make sure that we don't lose any of our development work!
+Let's switch back to `dev` with `git switch`:

 ~~~
 git switch dev